 Funded by: Innovate UK

-The project aims to develop a software program with detailed search capabilities to identify critical international trade opportunities for SMEs, which partially addresses the question.
+The project aims to identify critical international trade opportunities for SMEs, which partially addresses the question by focusing on trade intelligence and opportunities.

 To develop and advanced data analytics and distributed application -based platform that creates value from Big Data to empower the supply chain and facilitate growth...